A Homeowner's Guide to Drain Repair in Calgary, Alberta

 Tips for Dealing With Drain Clogs

 You can also try a few home remedies.
-For instance, baking soda and vinegar is a common old-school cleaner.
+For instance, baking soda and vinegar is a common old-school cleaners.
 You can use it to help clear your drains.

 Begin by pouring hot water down your clogged drain.
 Then, pour an equal amount of baking soda down your drain.
 Follow that up with an equal portion of vinegar.